entekadesign/kobold-alarm-clock-card/README.md

       when: '-00:01'
 ```

-The value for `when` must be a string representing one of the following events: a time (positive values cause activation after the alarm), or a button activation ('on_snooze' or 'on_dismiss').
+The value for `when` must be a string representing one of the following events: a time (in *HH:mm* format; positive values cause activation after the alarm), or a button activation ('on_snooze' or 'on_dismiss').

 ### Cards display